-Stop Smart Meters NZ has received a lot of feedback regarding the newsletter on the legislation that appears to be designed to phased out access to the copper landline system in at least some parts of New Zealand.
+Stop Smart Meters NZ has received a lot of feedback regarding the newsletter on the 2018 legislation that appeared to be designed to phased out access to the copper landline system in at least some parts of New Zealand.

 Removal of the copper landline system would mean that people lose access to the safe copper landline based phones that will work whether or not a home has power and also lose access to the low cost internet option that this infrastructure facilitates.

 (If you are not already aware of this issue, please read this link: https://www.stopsmartmeters.org.nz/latest-news/save-nzs-landline-phones-action-needed-now/ )